On the Non-Flatness Nature of Noncommutative Minkowski Spacetime and the Singular Behavior of Probes: Deformed Diffeomorphism on NC Spacetime

 with its zeroth order being the metric in the commutative case, i.e., $G^{(0)}_{\mu\nu}=g_{\mu\nu}=e^{~a}_{\mu}\cdot e^{~a}_{\nu}\,\eta_{ab}$, where $\eta_{ab}$ is the constant symmetric metric of flat Minkowski spacetime.

 With the conditions that the metric is a covariant tensor of rank two, that its inverse $G^{\mu\nu *}$ is also a tensor of rank two such that $G_{\mu\nu}*G^{\nu\rho *}=\delta_{\mu}^{\rho}$, and that the covariant derivative of $G_{\mu\nu}$ is zero, the other elements like Christoffel symbols, covariant derivative, Riemann curvature tensor, Ricci tensor and curvature scalar are constructed in terms of the metric tensor and the inverse metric tensor \cite{Aschieri:2005yw}.
+Our idea here is not to review the entire formulation of twist-deformed diffeomorphism algebra, but to point out that if $\Theta^{\mu\nu}$ is taken to be a constant and $\{x^\mu\}$ is, for example, simply the spherical polar coordinate set $(r,\theta,\phi,t)$ or the parabolic coordinate set $(u,v,\phi,t)$, then the deformation products with such twists also satisfy the associative property, and all of the above geometrical elements can be constructed in the spherical polar or parabolic coordinate systems as well along the lines described in \cite{Aschieri:2005yw}.